DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

 7. HAL, Turnouts:  EEPROM is currently optionally used for storing definitions of Turnouts, Sensors and Outputs.
     In addition, if a turnout or output definition has been saved to EEPROM then the state of the turnout (closed/thrown) or output will be updated in EEPROM each time it is changed.
-This allows the turnout/output to be reinitialised to its last known state on each restart of the CS.
+This allows the turnout/output to be reinitialised to its last known state on each restart of the Command Station.
 However, if the EEPROM is not used for definitions, then the states are not available either.
 PROPOSAL: If the EEPROM isn't used for object definitions, then store current states of objects instead.
 This could be done fairly readily for turnouts, using existing code, by writing just the TurnoutData contents to EEPROM - this contains the